zeromq/czmq/README.md

     //  The caller is responsible for destroying the return value when finished with it.
     CZMQ_EXPORT zsock_t *
         zsock_new_stream (const char *endpoint);

+    //  Create a SERVER socket.
+Default action is bind.
+    //  The caller is responsible for destroying the return value when finished with it.
+    //  The caller is responsible for destroying the return value when finished with it.
+    CZMQ_EXPORT zsock_t *
+        zsock_new_server (const char *endpoint);

+    //  Create a CLIENT socket.
+Default action is connect.
+    //  The caller is responsible for destroying the return value when finished with it.
+    //  The caller is responsible for destroying the return value when finished with it.
+    CZMQ_EXPORT zsock_t *
+        zsock_new_client (const char *endpoint);

     //  Bind a socket to a formatted endpoint.
 For tcp:// endpoints, supports
     //  ephemeral ports, if you specify the port number as "*".
 By default